rabaur/ebdwebsite.github.io/exercises/exercise3.md

 We will use Unity3D in this exercise.
 In case you have not installed it yet, please do so following the instructions [here]({{ site.baseurl }}{% link software.md %}).

 The UnityProject (to get accustomed with the setting) and tutorial videos:
-* [UnityProject](https://polybox.ethz.ch/index.php/s/abt6xCtxFuwiPvj) of the tutorial (you can either build upon this project or make one from scratch).
+* [UnityProject](https://polybox.ethz.ch/index.php/s/abt6xCtxFuwiPvj) of the tutorial (you can either build upon this project or make one from scratch). **Changelog**: The current version of the script `CaptureWalkthrough` changes the output-format of the data depending on your regional configuration of Windows.
+For future projects, please exchange it with [this version](https://polybox.ethz.ch/index.php/s/Q1KQ0i8iN8DzkDF).
 * [Video 0](https://polybox.ethz.ch/index.php/s/WaQNPrHtU0ywizR): Reusing the tutorial project.
 * [Video 1](https://polybox.ethz.ch/index.php/s/plabTFa6Bwi3yrc): Introduction
 * [Video 2](https://polybox.ethz.ch/index.php/s/JNfsNKcsIIT0LHc): Setting up the Scene